-The LT Series transceiver is ideal for the bidirectional wireless transfer of serial data, control or command information in the favorable 260-470MHz band.
-The transceiver is capable of generating +10dBm into a 50-ohm load and achieves an outstanding typical sensitivity of -112dBm.
-Its advanced synthesized architecture delivers outstanding stability and frequency accuracy and minimizes the effects of antenna pulling.
-When paired, the transceivers form a reliable wireless link that is capable of transferring data at rates of up to 10,000bps over distances of up to 3,000 feet (1000m).
-Applications operating over shorter distances or at lower data rates will also benefit from increased link reliability and superior noise immunity.
-Housed in a tiny reflow-compatible SMD package, the transceiver requires no external RF components except an antenna, which greatly simplifies integration and lowers assembly costs.
+The LR Series transmitter is ideal for the cost-effective 0.360 in wireless transfer of serial data, control, or command information in the favorable 260 to 470MHz band.
+When paired with a compatible Linx receiver, a reliable wireless link is formed, capable of transferring serial data at rates of up to 10,000bps at distances of up to 3,000 feet (1,000m).
+Applications operating over shorter distances or at lower data rates also benefit from increased link reliability and superior noise immunity.
+The transmitter's synthesized architecture delivers outstanding stability and frequency accuracy and minimizes the affects of antenna pulling.
+Housed in a tiny reflow-compatible SMD package, the transmitter requires no external RF components except an antenna, which greatly simplifies integration and lowers assembly costs.